-It is important to note that the present gyrokinetic/gyrofluid comparisons have been done in a simplified case of collisionless electrostatic ITG turbulence with adiabatic electrons.
-One of the main causes of the gyrofluid/gyrokinetic differences is that in the nonlinear gyrokinetic simulations there is a significant nonlinear upshift in the effective critical gradient, $R/L{Teff} \approx R/L{Tcrit} + 2$, due to the generation of an undamped component of zonal flow [50], which then suppresses further turbulence.
-This nonlinear upshift is probably not a constant value of 2 and future work should investigate how it depends on various parameters.
-Linear gyrokinetic calculations by Dorland have found that this undamped component of the zonal flows may increase with elongation (and thus make the gyrofluid/gyrokinetic disagreement worse, though the other effects described next will tend to reduce the disagreement).
-Recent work by Z. Lin et.al.
-[70] shows that including a small but experimentally-relevant amount of collisions can lead to enough damping of the zonal flows to cause a significant increase in the heat conductivity χ_i , particularly near marginal stability.
+It is important to note that the present gyrokinetic- gyrofluid comparisons have been done in a simplified case of collisionless electrostatic ITG turbulence with adiabatic electrons.
+The nonlinear upshift in R/L{Teff} is probably not a constant value of 2 and future work should investigate how it depends on various parameters.
+Linear gyrokinetic calculations by Dorland have found that this undamped component of the zonal flows may increase with elongation (and thus make the gyrofluid-gyrokinetic disagreement worse, though the other effects described next will tend to reduce the disagreement).
+Recent work by Z. Lin et al.72 shows that including a small but experimentally relevant amount of collisions can lead to enough damping of the zonal flows to cause a significant increase in the heat conductivity χ_i , particularly near marginal stability.
 This will tend to reduce the effective critical gradient back towards its linear value and will cause the gyrokinetic χ_i to rise to be closer to the gyrofluid-based IFS-PPPL χ_i , although the resulting χ_i near marginal stability will probably depend strongly on ion-ion collisionality (an effect that is not in the IFS-PPPL model or any other current transport model).
-Recent work by Diamond and others [71, 70] indicates that the zonal flow generation observed near marginal stability is related to inverse cascades and a resulting negative turbulent viscosity.
-The collisionless nonlinear gyrokinetic simulations presented here demonstrate that far above marginal stability it is possible to reach a steady state where the nonlinear generation of zonal flows is balanced by the turbulent viscosity, so a non-zero χ_i can be achieved that presumably does not depend strongly on ion-ion collisions.
+Recent work by Diamond and others^{72,73} indicates that the zonal flow generation observed near marginal stability is related to inverse cascades and a resulting negative turbulent viscosity.
+The collisionless nonlinear gyrokinetic simulations presented here demonstrate that far above marginal stability it is possible to reach a steady state where the nonlinear generation of zonal flows is balanced by the turbulent viscosity, so a non-zero χ_i can be achieved that presumably does not depend strongly on ionion collisions.
 An interesting topic for future work would map out the transition between these two regimes of strong or weak collisionality dependence.
-Non-adiabatic electrons are known to limit inverse cascades in some types of plasma turbulence, and so including non-adiabatic electrons in gyrokinetic ITG simulations may further reduce the gyrofluid/gyrokinetic differences.
-Non-adiabatic electrons may also push the plasma into stronger-turbulence regimes where the differences are less important.
+Nonadiabatic electrons are known to limit inverse cascades in some types of plasma turbulence, and so including nonadiabatic electrons in gyrokinetic ITG simulations may further reduce the gyrofluidgyrokinetic differences.
+Nonadiabatic electrons may also push the plasma into stronger-turbulence regimes where the differences are less important.